 In the ensuing years, writing competitions, art exhibitions, and special events showcased the works not only of League members, but aspiring artists, writers and musicians.
 Scholarships for students and mature women honing their craft have been hallmarks of League efforts.

-The League’s headquarters are located in the historic Pen Arts Building in the DuPont Circle area of Washington.
+The League’s headquarters are located in The historic Pen Arts Building and Art Museum in the DuPont Circle area of Washington.

 The U.S. population has more than tripled since the birth of the League.
 More than a decade into its second century, 55,000 writers, artists and musicians have been proud to call themselves Pen Women.
 Many of the battles fought by the founders have largely been won, but other challenges remain.
 For professional women, parity with men in the workplace is still a goal to be achieved.